-This expansive resort attracts active families with golf, tennis, and sun-drenched pool play.
+This resort attracts active families with golf, tennis & sun-drenched pool play.

 Located in the heart of Palm Desert, the JW Marriott Desert Springs Resort and Spa is a desert playground.
 With a world-class tennis program plus two golf courses and three pools, there’s plenty to attract active families or families who simply want to soak up the reliable desert sun.
 The sprawling resort is also home to several imported birds including Chilean flamingos and serves as an Audubon-certified bird sanctuary.